Welcome to the Office of the Vice-President Academic and Provost (VPAC)

 How can we help you?

 VPAC is the primary contact for faculty and librarian relations matters at UVic.
-This is the place to find resource documents such as the Framework Agreement, forms, and how to... guides on topics such as recruitment, study leave, and accommodating medical leave.
+This is the place to find resource documents such as the Collective Agreement, forms, and how to... guides on topics such as recruitment, study leave, and accommodating medical leave.

 Our comprehensive faculty and librarian guide will help you to navigate your career at UVic, from day one through to retirement.